Spinning pinwheel: System usage

 In single-task operating systems like the original Macintosh operating system, the wait cursor might indicate that the computer was completely unresponsive to user input, or just indicate that response may temporarily be slower than usual due to disk access.
-This changed in multitasking operating systems such as System Software 5, where it is possible to switch to another application and continue to work there.
+This changed with multitasking operating systems such as System Software 5, where it is possible to switch to another application and continue to work there.
 Individual applications could also choose to display the wait cursor during long operations (and were often able to cancel this display with a keyboard command).

-After the transition to Mac OS X (macOS), Apple narrowed the meaning of the wait cursor.
-The display of the wait cursor was only able to be controlled by the operating system, not by the application.
+After the transition to Mac OS X (macOS), the display of the wait cursor was only able to be controlled by the operating system, not by the application.
 This could indicate that the application was in an infinite loop, or just performing a lengthy operation and ignoring events.
 Each application has an event queue that receives events from the operating system (for example, key presses and mouse button clicks); and if an application takes longer than 2 seconds to process the events in its event queue (regardless of the cause), the operating system displays the wait cursor whenever the cursor hovers over that application's windows.

-This is meant to indicate that the application is temporarily unresponsive, a state from which the application should recover.
-It also may indicate that all or part of the application has entered an unrecoverable state or an infinite loop.
-During this time the user may be prevented from closing, resizing, or even minimizing the windows of the affected application (although moving the window is still possible in OS X, as well as previously hidden parts of the window being usually redrawn, even when the application is otherwise unresponsive).
+The icon is meant to indicate that the application is temporarily unresponsive, a state from which it should recover.
+It may also indicate that all or part of the application has entered an unrecoverable state or an infinite loop.
+During this time the user may be prevented from closing, resizing, or even minimizing the windows of the affected application (although moving the window is still possible in OS X, as well as previously hidden parts of the window which are usually redrawn, even when the application is otherwise unresponsive).
 While one application is unresponsive, typically other applications are usable.
-File system and network delays are another common cause.
+A file system and network delays are another common cause.

 Guidelines, tools and methods for developers

-By default, events (and any actions they initiate) are processed sequentially, which works well when each event involves a trivial amount of processing.
+By default, events (and any actions they initiate) are processed sequentially, intended to limit the trivial amount of processing from each event.
 The spinning wait cursor will appear until the operation is complete.
-If operation takes long, the application will appear unresponsive.
+If the operation takes too long, the application will appear unresponsive.
 Developers may prevent this by using separate threads for lengthy processing, allowing the application's main thread to continue responding to external events.
-However, this greatly increases the application complexity.
+However, this greatly increases the application's complexity.
 Another approach is to divide the work into smaller packets and use NSRunLoop or Grand Central Dispatch.